 For a site-specific workshop, deal with the critical determinants of how the site interacts with the wider community.
 These probably should include at least the following:

-If you have a very small budget, choose an able facilitator or someone knowledgeable about the key issues, but not directly involved.
-A respected leader from a nearby town can work.
+If you have a very small budget or no budget, choose an able facilitator or someone knowledgeable about the key issues, but not directly involved.
+A respected leader from a nearby town or a neighborhood across town can work.

 To be successful, it's essential to give people the same initial information, usually a handout describing existing conditions, legal considerations, and any limits that the event sponsor or government wishes to impose.

 After the introduction, often the participants break into small groups voluntarily or by assignment.
-They may be working on different aspects of the issue, or developing independent ideas or solutions that then will be reported to the entire group.
+They may be working on different aspects of the issue, or developing independent ideas or solutions for the same problem that then will be reported to the entire group.